3manuek/RDS_HIPAA_FTS/article.md

 );
 ```

-Now we need to import the keys into the RDS server.
+Now, we need to import the keys into the RDS server.
 For doing that we are going to
-use the psql-Large Object utility.
+use the `psql-Large Object` utility.

 ```
 dbtest=> \lo_import '/home/emanuel/dummyKeys/public.key' pubk